 How to Market Yourself for Industry

 We asked our readers to submit a career question and someone asked us, "How do I prepare myself for a position in microbiology with a different focus than what I was trained in?
 For example, I would like to work in industry, but my thesis work has been in basic research."
 We asked Paul Dunman, Associate Professor of Microbiology and Immunology at the University of Rochester School of Medicine and Dentistry for his insights.
-In summary, he says that talent is a currency accepted everywhere, and an educated and well-rounded microbiologist is a valuable commodity no matter the work sector.
+In summary, he said that talent is a currency accepted everywhere, and an educated and well-rounded microbiologist is a valuable commodity no matter the work sector.

 Dr. Dunman elaborated: